 The trek begins with a mesmerizing view of the remote and mystical Phu village.
 You will be passing by a few scenic gorges and canyons in the desert-like landscape before crossing a bridge to Phu.
 Views of Himlung mountain become closer and vivid as you reach the village.

 Phu is a small and traditional village inhabited by Tibetan Buddhists.
 All along the way, you will come across chortens and Tibetan-styled fortresses (Dzong).
-If you reach the village early on, you can take some rest then head out to explore Tashi Lhakhang Gompa.
+If you reach the village early on, you can rest and then head out to explore Tashi Lhakhang Gompa.
 It is of great significance to the locals as the Gompa was visited by Lama Karma Sonam Rimpoche and Dalai Lama in 1959.
 Locals migrate to Kyang in the winter season along with their yaks and sheep.
 You can also interact with the lovely locals and understand their unique way of life.

 Overnight stay in Phu village.